ajaychaudhary-git/Sec-lab-Ecb/code/assigment_2/README.md

 ### For more details on implementation you may refer:
- For more details on implementation you may visit https://onlinesmarttrainer.blogspot.com/2019/04/implement-diffie-hellman-key-exchange.html and https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiBsM_8sbztAhXy8XMBHap0A9YQFjAFegQIDxAC&url=https%3A%2F%2Fcs.wmich.edu%2F~llilien%2Fteaching%2FFall2005%2Fcs5950-6030%2F_F05_project_reports%2FP12-F05%2Ffinal%2520project%2Freport.doc&usg=AOvVaw2MH-ASUZvQFuuTPIdEsieL.
+ For more details on implementation you may visit https://onlinesmarttrainer.blogspot.com/2019/04/implement-diffie-hellman-key-exchange.html and [I'm an inline-style link](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiBsM_8sbztAhXy8XMBHap0A9YQFjAFegQIDxAC&url=https%3A%2F%2Fcs.wmich.edu%2F~llilien%2Fteaching%2FFall2005%2Fcs5950-6030%2F_F05_project_reports%2FP12-F05%2Ffinal%2520project%2Freport.doc&usg=AOvVaw2MH-ASUZvQFuuTPIdEsieL).

 I like to acknowldge "ROHITKUCHERIA/Cyber-security repo" as the c code of Deffie Hellman are taken from this Git repository https://github.com/ROHITKUCHERIA/Cyber-security you make visit there and explore other codes.